Workshop · MuC 2026

 Position paper

-Up to 2 pages (excl. references) in ACM submission format
+Up to 2 pages (excl. references) in ACM submission format (2 column)

 Reflection essay